jrobador/data_science/fraud_detection/README.md

 ### Dataset information

 - 284807 rows x 31 columns
 - The mean of transaction amount is 88.34961925093133.
-But since it is an imbalanced data, using the average of all values is not the best information about, since it is sensitive to ouliers.
+But since it is an imbalanced data, using the average of all values is not the best information about beacuse it is sensitive to ouliers.
 Median is the best central tendency measure, giving a value of 22.
 - No NaN Values in the dataframe.
 - You can know if a transaction was a fraud because it has a class column: 0 means non-fraudulent (99.83 %) meanwhile 1 means fraudulent transaction (0.173 %).